Crypto industry dives into the midterms, raising millions to court Democrats

 Sherman said he will soon introduce a bill that matches a Warren proposal addressing potential loopholes in Russian sanctions opened by crypto.
 Crypto think tank Coin Center called Warren’s bill, which would give President Biden the authority to impose penalties on foreign exchanges that allow transactions by sanctioned Russians, “unnecessary, overbroad, and unconstitutional.”
 And top Biden administration officials said crypto is unlikely to present sanctions workarounds for targeted Russians, because of the relatively small size of the asset market and traceability of digital assets.

 But the Warren bill has drawn support from 10 Senate Democrats, including most of those on the Senate Banking Committee.
-“The industry will comply with any law they can’t figure out a way to avoid,” Sherman said, adding the fate of the sanctions bill will provide a “real test” of the industry’s political muscle, since “obviously there’s a lot of support for Ukraine in Congress.”
+“The industry will comply with any law they can’t figure out a way to avoid,” Sherman said, adding that the fate of the sanctions bill will provide a “real test” of the industry’s political muscle, since “obviously there’s a lot of support for Ukraine in Congress.”

-As the industry tries to win friends on Capitol Hill, it is leaning into the novelty of its tech to update the age-old tactic of political fundraising.
-Participants in a December fundraiser for Sen. Ron Wyden organized by Fred Wilson, co-founder of venture capital firm Union Square Ventures, contributed in crypto.
+As the industry tries to win friends on Capitol Hill, it is leaning into the novelty of its tech to update political fundraising.
+Participants in a December fundraiser for Sen. Ron Wyden (Ore.) organized by Fred Wilson, co-founder of venture capital firm Union Square Ventures, contributed in crypto.

-The Oregon Democrat, who chairs the tax-writing Senate Finance Committee, emerged as a key industry ally last summer when he led an effort to limit the scope of a crypto tax provision in the infrastructure bill.
-When attendees arrived at the venue — an art gallery in downtown New York that showcases NFTs — they were asked to scan a QR code for a Coinbase account linked to Wyden’s campaign.
+The Democrat, who chairs the tax-writing Senate Finance Committee, emerged as a key industry ally last summer when he led an effort to limit the scope of a crypto tax provision in the infrastructure bill.
+When attendees arrived at the venue — an art gallery in downtown New York that showcases non-fungible tokens — they were asked to scan a QR code for a Coinbase account linked to Wyden’s campaign.
 They then contributed either a half or full Ethereum, which the campaign immediately sold for U.S. dollars and deposited into its account.

 Thnx @RonWyden for discussing how crypto is driving US innovation— Jukay Hsu (@JukayHsu) December 13, 2021